confluentinc/ksql/docs/troubleshoot-ksql.rst

 Queries in KSQL, including non-persistent queries, like ``SELECT * FROM myTable``, are continuous streaming queries.
 Streaming queries don't stop unless you end them explicitly.
 In the KSQL CLI, press CTRL+C to stop a non-persistent query.
+To stop a persistent query created by CREATE STREAM AS SELECT or CREATE TABLE AS SELECT, use the TERMINATE statement.

 SELECT query returns no results
 *******************************